 ⚠️IMPORTANT NOTES

-Start by opening Chrome/Edge and navigating to your CurrentWare console.
+Start by opening Chrome/Edge and navigating to your CurrentWare console on the PC hosting the CurrentWare server.

 The import should be successful and you can now access the Web Console once you restart Firefox.